ayechanst/speedrun-eth-guide/dex-guide.md

 Part 2: Performing Calculations 🤖
 > What are we calculating again?
 Oh yeah, for however much ETH the user is depositing, we want them to also deposit an equal amount of tokens.
 Let's make a reusable equation where we can swap out a value and get an output of the ETH and $BAL the user will be depositing, named `tokenDeposit` and `liquidityMinted`.
 5. How do we calculate how many tokens the user needs to deposit?
 You multiply the value the user sends through by reserves of the units we want as an output.
 Then we divide by `ethReserve` and add 1 the the whole result.
 6. Now for `liquidityMinted` use the same equation but replace `tokenReserve` with `totalLiquidity`, so that we are multiplying in the numerator by the units we want.

+- [ ] Is `tokenDeposit` assigned the value of our equation?
+- [ ] Now is `liquidityMinted` looking similar to `tokenDeposit` but without the `+ 1` at the end?

 Part 3: Updating, Transferring, Emitting, and Returning 🎀
 7. Now that the DEX has more assests, should we update our two global variables?
 How do we update `liquidity`?